You both have debts, you both know it’s time to tackle them and you want to do this together.

 This isn’t a common combination.
-It needs quite an unusual combination of circumstances to have one partner who couldn’t afford to make the normal repayments to their debts (the Repay options considered below) but who could make a large enough payment to their debts for a DMP to be quicker than an IVA and still pay their fair share of the household expenses.
+It needs an unusual combination of circumstances to have one partner who couldn’t afford to make the normal repayments to their debts (the Repay options considered below) but who could make a large enough payment to their debts for a DMP to be quicker than an IVA and still pay their fair share of the household expenses.

 DRO/bankruptcy and Repay

 This works well when one partner with a significant amount of debt has few assets and low income.
 If that person’s debts are sorted by a DRO or bankruptcy, their partner may not need a debt solution at all.
-This sometimes isn’t clear to the couple themselves, who are struggling with a combined debts that are unaffordable.
+This sometimes isn’t clear to the couple themselves, who are struggling with combined debts that are unaffordable.